xerial/sbt-sonatype/README.md

 ### build.sbt

 To use sbt-sonatype, you need to create a bundle of your project artifacts (e.g., .jar, .javadoc, .asc files, etc.) into a local folder specified by `sonatypeBundleDirectory`.
-By default the folder is `(project root)/target/sonatype-staging/(version)`.
+By default, the folder is `(project root)/target/sonatype-staging/(version)`.
 Add the following `publishTo` setting to create a local bundle of your project:
 ```scala
 publishTo := sonatypePublishToBundle.value
 ```

+  > ⚠️ Legacy Host
+  >
+  > By default, this plugin is configured to use the legacy Sonatype repository `oss.sonatype.org`.
+If you created a new account on or after February 2021, add `sonatypeCredentialHost` settings:
+  >
+  > ```scala
+  > // For all Sonatype accounts created on or after February 2021
+  > ThisBuild / sonatypeCredentialHost := "s01.oss.sonatype.org"
+  > ```

 With this setting, `publishSigned` will create a bundle of your project to the local staging folder.
 If the project has multiple modules, all of the artifacts will be assembled into the same folder to create a single bundle.

 If `isSnapshot.value` is true (e.g., if the version name contains -SNAPSHOT), publishSigned task will upload files to the Sonatype Snapshots repository without using the local bundle folder.